Bradylus/Minecraft/schematics/Bamboo Farm/README.md

 - let `w` be the waiting time for a flying machine before it is sent back
 - let `h` be the delay between two flying machines
 - let `d0` be the time between the delay clock ticking and the actual departure time of the top harvester.
-On a 12 blocks wide farm, this is 274 game ticks.
+This is 104 game ticks.
 - let `n` be the number of layers
 - let `i` be the harvesting interval for the midpoint of the farm.